Background

 For example, in the ICD 11 there is no narcissistic personality disorder.
 Actually, there's no personality disorder of any kind.
 There's a single diagnosis of personality disorder with multiple facets, multiple manifestations and dimension.

 These diagnosis are utterly artificial.
 People are not pawns, they're rivers, they flow.
 Everything is in flux.
+These are simply different facets or different shimmering facade that disguises a core problem.

 And the core problem is probably social, not clinical, not mental.
 An inability to function within society in ways which society deems acceptable, sublimated.

-So when you disobey the rules, when you hate authority, when you're confirmations, when you're defiant, when you're reckless, they call you a psychopath.
+So when you disobey the rules, when you hate authority, when you're contumacious, when you're defiant, when you're reckless, they call you a psychopath.
 When you think that you're better off or better than others, when you feel superior and naughty and you're entitled to exploit other people and so and so forth, they call you a narcissist.

-So there's a serious philosophical problem here, serious philosophical problem.
 With the exception of borderline personality disorder among cluster B, I would very much hesitate to consider psychopathy and mental illness or antisocial personality disorder.
 And I think that narcissistic personality disorder is a post-traumatic condition.
+And I think that even borderline is a strong element of complex trauma, which expresses itself via emotional dysregulation and host of other phenomena.

 We are lost.
 We are lost because we insist to pigeonhole people and we insist on the pretension that psychology is a science.
 It's not.
 It's a pseudoscience.
 It's a form of literature.
+The greatest psychologists were probably Dostoevsky, Nietzsche, you know, Mussolini.
+And Freud, who was a literary genius, much more than a rigorous scientist.

-So I would define narcissism coming back to you, circuitously coming back to your question.
+So I would define narcissism, coming back to you, circuitously coming back to your question.
 I would define narcissism as someone who is unable to perceive other people as external and separate.

 So what he does, this kind of person, I'm saying he, but it's a she, I mean, 50% a women.

 What a narcissist does, now they convert other people, what is known as external objects, they convert other people into internal objects.
 They create avatars, they create representations of other people in their mind.
 I call this process snapshotting.

-Clinically it's known as interjection.
+Clinically it's known as introjection.

 So they create representations of other people in their minds and then they continue to interact with these representations.
 That's a major hallmark of narcissism.

-And the second major hallmark of narcissism, narcissism, functional narcissism is a disruption in the process of forming a functioning self.
+And the second major hallmark of narcissism, functional narcissism is a disruption in the process of forming a functioning self.

 So ironically, narcissists are selfless.
 They don't have a self.
 They don't have what Freud used to call an ego.
 They're not egoists because they don't have an ego.
 Because they don't have a functional, constellated, integrated self.
 And because they don't have an ego, the ego is our way of interacting with reality.
 The ego is the mediator between us and reality, because they don't have this.
 They have impaired reality testing, they miss the reality.
 They live in fantasy.
-They use other people to regulate their internal landscape.

-So they use other people to regulate their sense of self worth.
-For example, this is known as external regulation.
-It's also common in borderline.
 So these are the two core features.
 I don't think it's very important that they're exploitative.
 I don't even think it's very important that they lack empathy, honestly.
 That's not the core issue, really.

 The core issue is they cannot perceive you as separate and external.
 And so you have no rights.
 And you have no, they don't allow you to be independent or agentic or autonomous.
 And because you don't exist, your independent existence threatens them.
 They feel threatened by you.

 And similarly, at the same time, they need you in order to feel good or even more so in order to feel that they exist.
-That's it.
-That's how it is, in effect.

 I remember when I was on the floors in the hospital, we would be encouraged to deride people who were diagnosed with cluster B personality disorders.
 And we would say, it's just another fuck you don't leave me patient, because of that energy you're describing that says it's like pushing and pulling.